IOWA

 (1907 - present), Johnston

 A National Army cantonment training area and demobilization center for the 88th Division.
-Previously the site of a state guard summer training area.
-Most buildings removed in 1921.
+Previously the site of the state guard annual summer training area.
+Most buildings were removed in 1921.
 The National Guard resumed control and built new buildings in the late 1920's, some of which still exist today.
 Federalized in 1940 for WWII training.
 Resumed under state control in 1947.
 Still in use by the state guard.
+Located here is the Iowa Gold Star Military Museum.

 Fort Dodge

-Located opposite Lizard Creek.
+Located on the Des Moines River opposite the mouth of Lizard Creek.
 Originally known as Fort Clarke, renamed in 1851.
-The fort was abandoned in 1853 after Indian troubles died down.
-Town settled in 1854 around old post.
-William Williams then bought the old fort and operated a trading post for several years.
-Reoccupied by troops as Fort Williams (1862 - 1865) during the Civil War.
-The present museum is a 1964 replica of this second fort.
-A five-foot boulder with a bronze tablet marks the site of the old fort at First Ave. and North 4th St., and a school occupies the site of the old barracks.
+This was an open post within a reservation.
+The fort was abandoned in June 1853 after Indian troubles died down.
+The town was settled in 1854 around the old post.
+Former post sutler William Williams then bought the old fort and operated a private trading post here for several years.
+The present museum is a 1964 replica of the 1862 Iowa Lake Stockade (Fort Williams), as no original plans of Fort Dodge exist.
+Located just east of US 169 and US 20 Business.
+Admission fee.
+The original 1850 Quartermaster Office still survives, once a private home until restored in the 1960's by the D.A.R., and now located in the park.
+A five-foot boulder with a bronze tablet marks the original site of the old fort at First Ave.
+North and North 4th St., and a former school (now Webster County Social Services) occupies the site of the old barracks.

 Des Moines River Post

-An American Fur Co. post located between two lakes (location ?) near the West Fork Des Moines River.
+An American Fur Co. post located between two lakes along the northern state border, near the West Fork Des Moines River.
+Undetermined location.

 Big Sioux Post

-An American Fur Co. trading post on the Big Sioux River.
+The American Fur Co. acquired this previously-built independent trading post on the Big Sioux River in 1827.
+The city was founded in 1855.

 (1857), Denison

-A town fort built on John Purdy's property near the courthouse square after the Spirit Lake Massacre, in which 42 settlers were killed by the Sioux.
+A town "fort" built on John Purdy's property near the courthouse square after the 1857 Spirit Lake Massacre, in which 42 settlers were killed by the Sioux.
+Site is marked on Ridge Road by a 1911 D.A.R. monument.

 Council Bluffs Forts